Our Refreshing Coastal Kitchen Renovation

 I wanted to keep the backsplash clean and simple.
 I’ve found when you add accents to the backsplash you tire of them.
 Besides, backsplash accents are trendy.
 Trends come and go while clean and simple is timeless.

-Renovation projects will have snafus and most deadlines will come and go.
+It’s important to remember renovation projects will have snafus.
+Most deadlines will come and go.
 It’s helpful to choose a GC with a creative mind and attention to detail.
 We chose Eskan Developers because they understood our vision.
 They took our coastal kitchen inspiration and brought it to life.
 And their photography skills are much better than mine.
 Thanks to the talented Alena for taking amazing photos.

 There are so many moving parts to life.
 It’s easy to become disorganized in the hustle.
 If you dislike organizing, but crave an organized home, this organization inspiration is for you.I’ve had an unnatural knack for organizing since I was a kid.
 If I’m being honest,...